regl-project/regl/API.md

 -   If the arguments to `regl.buffer` are passed, then a buffer is constructed
 -   If an array is passed to an attribute, then the vertex attribute is set to a constant
 -   `divisor` is only supported if the `ANGLE_instanced_arrays` extension is available
+-   Vertex Array Objects (VAO) are created per command if attributes are given

 **Related WebGL APIs**